STEP BY STEP INSTRUCTIONS FOR ATTAINING CORRECT GRIP

 Too much pressure with the little finger may cause the muzzle to depress slightly, resulting in the front sight aligning low in the rear sight notch.

-8. The thumb may be raised to a slightly higher level than the index finger (trigger finger).
-The thumb should not exert great pressure on the side of the pistol, as early fatigue will result.
+8. The thumb should not exert great pressure on the side of the pistol, as early fatigue may result.
 Pressure exerted by the tip of the thumb has a tendency to disturb sight alignment.
 Only the required supporting force should be exerted to hold the firearm in place in the shooting hand.
+The thumb angle should correspond with the trigger finger angle.
+Some athlete’s thumbs, appear to be “hooked” downward, but in reality, it is simply resting slightly lower than the trigger finger and little to no pressure applied downward.

 The shaded areas show the pressure points.
 The darker areas are the main gripping points with the lighter shades lightly touching the grip but still helping in controlling the grip.

-10. The non-shooting hand should be used to adjust the 'fit' of the pistol into the shooting hand.
+10. The non-shooting hand should be used to adjust the 'fit' of the pistol into the shooting hand for correct alignment when being pointed to the target centre.

 12. According to the size of the hand, the trigger finger will apply pressure with either the tip, the ball of the first joint, the crook of the first joint, or elsewhere.